jnl221/css_assignment/README.md

 13. Inside the footer div, there are paragraphs with journalist names and article publication dates.
 Those should be colored gray and have a size of 14 pixels.
 14. In the CSS file, make all the links in the HTML file black.
 *Bonus*: Do some research and write a selector that changes link colors when a cursor hovers over them.
 The colors must be different on hover than what they are when you're not hovering on them.

+##Submission:
+To turn in:

+-- Login to your Github account and go to your JNL221 page.
+Its name should be JNL221_YourLastName.
+-- In this repository, click 'Add file' and then, 'Upload files'.
+Upload 'article.html' and 'article.css'.
+-- Add an appropriate commit message and click 'Commit changes'.
+-- IMPORTANT STEP: After you've uploaded the documents, go to 'article.html' and edit this page so that the <link> tag in the <head> of the document points to 'article.css', instead of 'css/article.css'.
+Commit these changes.
+-- You should be able to see your page after a few minutes at yourusername.github.io/JNL221_YourLastName/article.html.
+As long as you see 'article.html' and 'article.css' in your repository, you should be set.
+-- I will be checking each of your Github pages over the weekend to make sure these have been submitted on time.